An amazingly moist cappuccino cake with whiskey, filled with luscious cream cheese and whipped cream filling.

 Assemble:

-- Slice the cake into 3 slices (Note).
+- Slice the cake into 3 slices (Note 3).

-- Place one slice of the cake on the serving platter.
+- Assemble the cake: Place one slice of the cake on the serving platter.
 Soak it with about half the whiskey-coffee mixture.
-Use a bit less liquid for a less moist cake, it is a matter of taste, but we loved it really moist in this case.
+Use a bit less liquid for a less moist cake; it is a matter of taste, but we loved it really moist in this case.
 Spread half of the cream cheese filling on top.

-- Place the second slice of cake on top and soak it with the whiskey-coffee mixture.
+- Cover the cake: Place the second slice of cake on top and soak it with the whiskey-coffee mixture.
 Spread the remaining filling on top and cover with the last cake slice.

-- Let set in the refrigerator for several hours, ideally overnight.
+- Refrigerate the cappuccino cake for several hours, ideally overnight.

 Decorate: